gardr/sample-project/README.md

 ## Samples in the wild

-* All of the display adverst on [m.finn.no](http://m.finn.no/) is using gardr to safely embed responsive adverts written in HTML, CSS and JS.
+* All of the display adverst on [m.finn.no](http://m.finn.no/) is using Garðr to safely embed responsive adverts written in HTML, CSS and JS.